anjalikumar2251-collab/retailrocket-funnel-analysis/README.md

 - Most shopping activity happens between 5PM and 9PM
 - Item 187946 was the most viewed product with 3,410 views

+## What I recommend

+- Push notifications and email campaigns should target 5PM–9PM** — that is when users are most active and most likely to convert
+- Investigate why top viewed items rarely convert** — Item 187946 had 3,410 views but the overall cart addition rate is only 3%.
+This suggests a pricing or product page problem worth digging into
+- Focus on the browse to cart drop off first** — 97% of visitors leave without adding anything.
+Even moving this to 5% would dramatically increase revenue.
+A/B testing recommendations or urgency nudges (low stock alerts, limited time offers) could help here

 ## Questions I answered using SQL
 1. How many unique visitors does the dataset have?
 2. How many visitors reached each funnel stage?